Galileo Security Overview¶

 The default storage provider used by Galileo for Mission input files and job results is GCP Storage (standard level).
 More info on the security profile of GCP Storage can be found here.
 Users can choose to store input and result files on their own self-administered object storage, via the Cargo Bays feature, if they choose to do so and if Galileo already supports that particular storage technology.
 In this bring-your-own-storage scenario, the storage administrator has full control over the access and persistence of the files consumed and generated by the Galileo platform for the Galileo accounts targeting that resource as the storage destination.
 The Galileo web service requires a user-provided API key to access non-default object storage.
 These keys are stored in an encrypted format; access can be revoked by deleting the associated Cargo Bay which removes the authentication credentials.

 The LZ daemon communicates with the Galileo web service via TLS and HTTPS.
 The LZ daemon must be run with sufficient permissions so as to create containers with the targeted container runtime or scheduling environment (i.e. Docker, Singularity, Slurm, etc.).
-Reauthentication is facilitated by writing a local authentication token file (provided by Auth0).
+Reauthentication is facilitated by automatically writing an authentication token file (provided by Auth0) to local disk.
 Deleting the authentication token file will require the user to log their LZ daemon back into their account the next time it is restarted.
 The LZ daemon executes jobs as stand-alone docker containers (or singularity containers).
 For more information on container security, see the official Docker Introduction to Container Security.

 Software and Applications¶

 Administrators of computational resources can restrict what applications are allowed to be accessed through the customizable role settings in the Station Settings feature.
-Enterprise accounts can enforce a customizable default storage provider for all users in the organization, ensuring all input and output data files are stored on a specific storage solution controlled by the enterprise account owner.
+Enterprise accounts that are operating in their own Galileo Universe can enforce a customizable default storage provider for all users in the organization, ensuring all input and output data files are stored on a specific storage solution controlled by the enterprise account owner.

-The Galileo platform has two primary features in which role-based access control is available: “Missions” and “Stations.”
+The Galileo platform has three primary features in which role-based access control is available: “Universes”, “Missions”, and “Stations.”

 Missions are reusable code/simulation buckets where a Galileo user can upload data files in the form of input files, scripts, binaries, etc. Importantly, a Galileo Mission can be set up as a pre-configured framework “type.”
 For example, a Galileo Mission can be configured as a Python project, an R project, or a Gromacs project.
 If a user sets up a Mission as one of the pre-supported framework types, then they do not have to supply their own Dockerfile as Galileo will produce this for them server-side at runtime.
 Additionally, users cannot manually edit the Dockerfile of a pre-configured framework type, its structure is strictly controlled by the framework definition.
 If a user does provide their own Dockerfile, Galileo identifies this Mission type as “user-defined.”